Last Updated on September 24, 2022

 Is Hot Pastrami (e.g., Sandwiches) Safe During Pregnancy?

-Hot pastrami sandwiches are very popular, especially New York-style pastrami sandwiches topped with mayonnaise, mustard, cheese, tomato, and lettuce.
-Luckily, when hot pastrami sandwiches are made, the heating process is sufficient to kill the potential bacteria, and further reheating is unnecessary.
+Hot pastrami sandwiches are very popular foods, especially New York-style pastrami sandwiches topped with mayonnaise, mustard, cheese, tomato, and lettuce.
+Luckily, when hot pastrami sandwiches are made, the heating process is sufficient to kill the harmful bacteria, and further reheating is unnecessary.
 So, enjoy!

 On the flip side, when ordering a cold pastrami sandwich at a restaurant or deli, ask the staff to heat the meat to steaming for you.